 Mourn (verb) – explicitly feel or show deep sorrow or regret for (someone or their death)

-Mourning is a visceral and emotionally draining verb – an act of showing our deep sense of loss.
-Like the beginning of life, the end of life is more significant to those who love us.
+By definition, mourning is visceral and emotionally draining – an act of showing our deep sense of loss.
 Funerals and various customs of mourning or funeral tributes have existed throughout the world for centuries.
-While homogeneous in thought, they’re often different in their little details.
+While homogeneous in thought, they’re often different in the details.

 Our around the world series looks at various ways in which people cope, grieve and allow themselves to move ahead after a passing.
 We share these with the hope that you may find a connection that leads you in a positive direction.
 Sometimes we do have to travel far away from where we’re at, to reach back where we belong.